Don W. Cleveland

 Don W. Cleveland (born 1950 in Waynesville, MO) is an American cancer biologist and neurobiologist.

-Cleveland is currently the Department Chair of Cellular and Molecular Medicine and Distinguished Professor of Medicine, Cellular and Molecular Medicine and Neurosciences at the University of California at San Diego, and Head, Laboratory for Cell Biology at the San Diego branch of Ludwig Cancer Research.
+Cleveland is currently the Department Chair of Cellular and Molecular Medicine and Distinguished Professor of Medicine, Cellular and Molecular Medicine and Neurosciences at the University of California, San Diego, and Head, Laboratory for Cell Biology at the San Diego branch of Ludwig Cancer Research.

 Biography

 Cleveland grew up in Las Cruces, New Mexico.
 He earned a B.S. in physics in 1972 from New Mexico State University, and graduated as the valedictorian for the College of Arts and Sciences.